nfscan/ocr-process-service/README.md

 ImageMagick-devel
 ```
-libmagickwand-dev for APT on Debian/Ubuntu
-imagemagick for MacPorts/Homebrew on Mac
-ImageMagick-devel for Yum on CentOS
+ImageMagick-c++-devel for Yum on CentOS
 ```

 OpenCV-Python